 We feel that it is extremely important that you know as accurately as possible the total cost of any treatment and to that end we will provide you with a "Costed Treatment Plan".
 This is a document which describes the total cost of any treatment that you are contemplating so that you are not presented with any additional and unexpected bills part way through your treatment.
 It is important to appreciate that the costs of drugs can vary greatly between centres.
 We will include our best estimate of the cost of these drugs as part of your costed treatment plan but as a guide you should budget between £400 and £700.
 If you have any questions regarding the likely costs of your treatment and wish to obtain a personalised costed treatment plan please contact us.
-To download our pricing structure please visit our resources area and download our latest pricing schedule.

 More Information about Costed Treatment Plans (CTP's)